TBC: The Tiny Binary Computer

 Instruction Set

-tbc's instruction set is a superset of that of Stuart Madnick's Little Man Computer, and with the same semantics.
+TBC's instruction set is a superset of that of Stuart Madnick's Little Man Computer, and with the same semantics.
 In the table below, <addr> represents a numeric or symbolic address, xx represents the address as two hexadecimal digits, and <str> represents a character string.
 The synonyms for operation codes accommodate different "dialects" of LMC.

 Mnemonic Op code Description